SANJAY072000/zerobyzero_HackX_project_submission/README.md

 6. Docker compose will make sure all services start automatically.

+Note: Locally project will not work because some credentials have been removed from the code.
+View demo [here](https://ltcg.herokuapp.com/).

 Feel free to contribute to this project with some new ideas.
 If you like the concept, please star this repository.